techqueria/website/content/join/chapter-director.md

   - /support-us/chapter-director/reimbursement-policy/
 ---

-> **Due to COVID-19, we are not accepting applications for new Chapter Directors as of April 23, 2020.**
+> Due to COVID-19, we are not accepting applications for new Chapter Directors as of April 23, 2020.
 >
-> **The form will re-open in 2021 and we're currently working on documentaiton to make it easier for any member to host a branded Techqueria event.**
+> In the meantime, we've created [documentation](https://www.notion.so/Hosting-an-Event-9f8d0d89723a412b95f431f4a0b6d42a) to make it easier for any member to host an official Techqueria event.

 ## Purpose